stefanzweifel/stefanzweifel/README.md

 - 📈 [laravel-stats](https://github.com/stefanzweifel/laravel-stats): A PHP package to get insights about your Laravel or Lumen Project.
 It will show you how many Controllers, Models etc. you're using
 - 📸 screeenly v3: SaaS to generate screenshots, PDFs and more from websites or raw HTML code.
 Check it out: [3.screeenly.com](https://3.screeenly.com)
 - 🐙 [git-auto-commit Action](https://github.com/stefanzweifel/git-auto-commit-action): A GitHub Action which will commit and push changes in a repository back to GitHub.
 A perfect way to let Actions lint and fix your code.
+- [changelog-updater Action](https://github.com/stefanzweifel/changelog-updater-action): A GitHub Action to update a changelog with the latest release notes.

 I also love tinkering with new software ideas when I have a free hour.
 Most of those projects aren't ready to share yet. 😅